TBlauwe/cpp_lib_starter/docs/pages/reference.md

 ## Hints

-One the many excellent tools provided by @Doxygen-awesom.
+One the many excellent tools provided by @Doxygen-awesome.

 @warning this is a warning only for demonstration purposes